How to Mitigate Slowloris Attacks

 |

-This example configuration will enforce the following behavior:
+module will enforce the following behavior:

 - The system will wait up to 20 seconds for header data.
 As long as the client sends header data at a rate of 500 bytes per second, the server will wait up to 40 seconds for the headers to complete.